All Home Meters

 Consequences of Not Completing the Recertification.

-Failure to comply with Miami-Dade's recertification requirements can result in several negative consequences, including:
+Failure to comply with recertification requirements can result in several negative consequences, including:

 • Fines: Property owners who fail to complete the recertification process on time may face fines from the local government.